 One thing to keep in mind is that while the device supports dual displays, there are some limitations:

 - The micro HDMI port supports up to a 3840 x 2160 pixel, 60 Hz display

 - The mini DisplayPort tops out at 2560 x 1440 pixels, 60 Hz

-You can use two 1080p or 1440p screens at once.
-But because the Rock Pi 4C’s USB Type-C controller is used to support dual USB 3.0 host ports as well as the mini DisplayPort, it’s only a 2-lane DisplayPort rather than the usual 4-lanes.
+You can use two displays at once, but because the Rock Pi 4C’s USB Type-C controller is used to support dual USB 3.0 host ports as well as the mini DisplayPort, it’s only a 2-lane DisplayPort rather than the usual 4-lanes.